pptr3/EAlchemistPlugin/README.md

 #### Import Procedure
 * Install git on your system, if you haven't yet
 * Pull up a terminal, and `cd` to the folder where you want the project to be cloned (presumably, your Eclipse workspace)
-* Clone the project with `git clone git@github.com:Pptr95/AlchemistPlugin.git`
+* Clone the project with `git clone git@github.com:Pptr95/EAlchemistPlugin.git`
-  * If you are a Windows user, you might find easier to import via HTTPS: `git clone https://github.com/Pptr95/AlchemistPlugin.git`
+  * If you are a Windows user, you might find easier to import via HTTPS: `git clone https://github.com/Pptr95/EAlchemistPlugin.git`
 * In terminal type `git branch`.
 This shows you all the branches.
 If you only have the master branch type `git branch -a` to see local and remote branches.
 For add a remote branch to your local repository type `git checkout -b <branch-name> origin/<branch-name>`.
 For switch between branches use `git checkout <branch-name>`.
 * Open Eclipse
 * Click File -> Import -> Maven -> Existing Maven Projects -> Next
-* Select the folder that has been created after the cloning (presumably `AlchemistPlugin`)
+* Select the folder that has been created after the cloning (presumably `EAlchemistPlugin`)
 * Finish
 * Wait for Eclipse to build the workspace
 * The projects will appear in your projects list.